 - Data-centricity – Data-centric publish/subscribe messaging provides loose coupling, reduces application and integration logic, and scales to systems of systems.

 - Performance – DDS supports the full range of performance requirements from enterprise to high-performance real-time systems.
 DDS implementations outperform implementation of other standards by up to 3,000x.
-Connext DDS consistently outperforms other DDS solutions.
+Connext consistently outperforms other DDS solutions.

 - QoS – DDS defines a comprehensive set of Quality of Service (QoS) policies.
 These provide control over dynamic discovery, content-aware routing and filtering, fault tolerance and deterministic real-time behavior.